dreisicht/renderrob/Readme.md

 ## Requirements

-- Google account or spreadsheet software like Excel
+- Google account or spreadsheet software like Excel or OpenOffice Calc
 - 15 minutes of time for setup
 - Blender